w-jamil/extreme-xp/README.md

 ### Step 1: Download and Unzip the Project

 Download the project as a single ZIP file and unzip it into a location on your computer.
-This will create a main project folder containing all the necessary files. **You do not need to download or place any data files manually.**
+This will create a main project folder containing all the necessary files. **You do not need to download or place any data files manually.** This project includes a script that runs all four experiments **sequentially** to prevent memory overload issues.

 ### Step 2: Open a Terminal